 - Decide exactly what you’re going to study next at the end of your previous session.

 - Start reading about what you’re going to study next the day before.
-Just a little bit, like five minutes will do.
+Just a little bit, five minutes will do.
 This will make it so you’ve already started, and starting is always the hardest part.
-The next day all you need to do is continue where you left off from your mini study session.
+The next day all you need to do is continue where you left off from your mini-study session.

 - Put out the flashcards you’re going to learn tomorrow today.
 Put them out on their own, though.
 This is a lot less daunting than putting them on top of a huge stack.

 - Put some paper and pencils/pens out, all ready for studying so you don’t have to do it tomorrow.

 Do you notice a pattern in some of these?
 A lot of them have to do with planning ahead and knowing what you’re going to do the next day.
 With habits, you always know what you’re going to do next.
 It’s autopilot, after all.
 Studying Japanese is one of those things where you have to learn something new every day, which makes it much harder to form a habit around.
 If you take an extra five minutes at the end of every study session and decide exactly what you’re going to do next, you’re making studying the next day 100x easier on yourself.
 With habits, they’re easy to do because you know exactly what to do.
 So, with Japanese studies, you’re making habit-forming a lot easier if you figure out what you’re doing next before you actually do it.